Become a Noonsite Member

 Customs & Border Protection (CBP)

-All yachts arriving in the USA from a foreign port (either foreign or US regsitered) must report their arrival in US waters immediately via a face-to-face inspection with CBP.
+All yachts arriving in the USA from a foreign port (either foreign or US registered) must report their arrival in US waters immediately [within 24 hours of arrival], via a face-to-face inspection with CBP.
 This can be done by:

-If CBP handle everything by phone, foreign boats can now obtain their cruising licenses digitally via ROAM.
-See this very useful demonstration video showing the exact procedure to follow when using the updated version of ROAM.
-ROAM will be integrated into CBP ONE in due course.
+Foreign boats can now obtain their cruising licenses digitally via ROAM (12 months will be granted).
+See this very useful demonstration video showing the exact procedure to follow when using ROAM.

 US boats over 30 feet in length will need a DTOPS decal number to complete their vessel profile on ROAM.
 See Documents for details.